Becoming a WA FAQ

 Should I include the courses I'm currently taking on my list of courses?

 Yes, please do.
-We ask for the list of courses to get a better sense for what disciplines you would be comfortable WAing in, and it is helpful when assigning you to a course.
+We ask for the list of courses to get a better sense for what disciplines you would be comfortable WAing, which is useful information when assigning WAs to a course.

 Can I submit a paper that's over five pages long?
 I don't have any that are under seven.